Learn how to set up and use the automated sales tax feature in QuickBooks Online.

 Step 7: File your sales tax return

-Learn how to file your sales tax return with QuickBooks Online.
+Learn how to file your sales tax return and record your tax payment.